-The White House Council on Environmental Quality and the ACHP released a handbook designed to help coordinate required review processes under the National Historic Preservation Act and the National Environmental Policy Act.
+The White House Council on Environmental Quality (CEQ) and the ACHP released a handbook designed to help coordinate required review processes under the National Historic Preservation Act and the National Environmental Policy Act.
 The handbook stands to significantly improve the coordination of environmental reviews across the government.
 This handbook provides practical advice to practitioners and stakeholders to improve the efficiency and effectiveness of federal agencies’ environmental review.

 The ACHP offers e-learning courses based on the information in the handbook: